Tunguska event: Selected eyewitness reports

-Tunguska marshes, around the area where it fell.
-This photo is from the magazine Around the World, 1931.
+Tunguska marshes, near the site of the explosion.
+This photo was published in the magazine Around the World in 1931.
 The original photo was taken between 1927 and 1930 (presumptively no later than 14 September 1930).

 Though the region of Siberia in which the explosion occurred was very sparsely populated in 1908, there are accounts of the event from eyewitnesses, and regional newspapers reported the event shortly after it occurred.

 The testimony of S. Semenov, as recorded by Russian mineralogist Leonid Kulik's expedition in 1930:

 At breakfast time I was sitting by the house at Vanavara Trading Post [approximately 65 km south of the explosion], facing north. [...]
 I suddenly saw that directly to the north, over Onkoul's Tunguska Road, the sky split in two and fire appeared high and wide over the forest [as Semenov showed, about 50 degrees up - expedition note].
 The split in the sky grew larger, and the entire northern side was covered with fire.
 At that moment I became so hot that I couldn't bear it as if my shirt was on fire; from the northern side, where the fire was, came strong heat.
 I wanted to tear off my shirt and throw it down, but then the sky shut closed, and a strong thump sounded, and I was thrown a few metres.
 I lost my senses for a moment, but then my wife ran out and led me to the house.
 After that such noise came, as if rocks were falling or cannons were firing, the Earth shook, and when I was on the ground, I pressed my head down, fearing rocks would smash it.
 When the sky opened up, hot wind raced between the houses, like from cannons, which left traces in the ground like pathways, and it damaged some crops.
 Later we saw that many windows were shattered, and in the barn, a part of the iron lock snapped.

 Testimony of Chuchan of the Shanyagir tribe, as recorded by I. M. Suslov in 1926: